Chen Li (emperor)

 Chen Li (陈理 (陳理); 1351–1408) was the second and the last emperor of the Chinese Chen Han dynasty.
-Chen Li ruled from 1363–64.
+He reigned from 1363 to 1364.

-Chen Han
+Biography

 Chen Li was born in Mianyang (沔阳 now Xiantao, Hubei) as the second son of Chen Youliang, the first emperor of the Chen Han during the Yuan-Ming transition.
-His brother Chen Shan (陈善), was a crown prince who joined the Ming army.
+His brother, Chen Shan (陈善), was a crown prince who joined the Ming army.

-In 1363, his father Chen Youliang was shot by an arrow in the Battle of Poyang Lake.
-His brother Chen Shan fled to the Ming.
-Later Zhang Dingbian (张定边) and other top generals protected Chen Li and his descendants, escorting Chen to Wuchang, where Chen changed he succeeded the throne and changed era name to Deshou (德寿).
+In 1363, his father, Chen Youliang, was shot by an arrow in the Battle of Poyang Lake.
+His brother, Chen Shan, fled to the Ming.
+Later, Zhang Dingbian (张定边) and other top generals protected Chen Li and his descendants, escorting Chen to Wuchang, where Chen succeeded the throne and changed era name to Deshou (德寿).
 In the winter of the same year, Zhu Yuanzhang personally visited Wuchang.